Anjigadu/datastructures/BinaryTree_Articles.md

 Get Level of a node in a Binary Tree

-Print Ancestors of a given node in Binary Tree
+~~Print Ancestors of a given node in Binary Tree~~ If a node has the target node in its left/right sub tree then print)

 Check if a given Binary Tree is SumTree